Whether you cook at home regularly or as a new interest, you have discovered that cooking meat can be quite tricky. That’s right.

 The broth fondue, most common among the Japanese is called “Sabu-Sabu”.
 It involves cooking your meat fondue in a broth with lots of vegetables and herbs in a fondue pot.

-Imagine what it would be like having two wonderful dishes in one: the fondue in broth gives a taste of meat to start with and a bowl of soup to finish the meal warm.
+Imagine what it would be like to have two wonderful dishes in one: the fondue in broth gives a taste of meat to start with and a bowl of soup to finish the meal warm.

 Also, read: Roast vs. Rump Roast